-When the alleged perpetrator is a university employee, including students acting in their capacities as employees, complaints of sexual harassment, sexual or interpersonal violence will be referred to the Title IX Coordinator for investigation in accordance with EWU Policy 402-04, Investigations of Employees for Sexual Harassment & Sexual & Interpersonal Violence.
-An employee who commits a sexual or interpersonal violence offense may be subject to discipline or corrective action, including letters of expectation, verbal or written reprimand, temporary suspension, demotion, reassignment, mandatory training, and/or termination.
-In addition to discipline, the university may offer temporary or permanent protective measures.
-Such protective measures may include, but are not limited to, placing an employee on administrative leave, restricting an employee from contacting the victim, reassignment, alternative work or learning arrangements, police escorts on campus, and/or additional supervision.
+When the respondent is a university employee, complaints of sexual misconduct will be referred to the Title IX Coordinator or designee for investigation in accordance with EWU Policy 402-04, Investigations of Employees for Sexual Harassment & Sexual & Interpersonal Violence.
+The disciplinary process for such complaints is also set forth in EWU Policy 402-04 and applicable collective bargaining agreements.
+An employee who is found responsible for engaging in sexual misconduct may be subject to corrective/constructive action or discipline, including letters of expectation, letters of coaching and counseling, performance improvement plans, verbal or written reprimand/warning, temporary suspension, demotion, reassignment, mandatory training, and/or termination.
+The results of such investigations and processes shall be reported to the Title IX Coordinator within 30 days of the final action.